-Capital expenses should be kept separable from your other expenses when tracking your expenses.
+Capital expenses should be kept separate from your other expenses when tracking your expenses.
 This is because capital expenses have to be treated differently.
 They are not directly deductible at the end of the year, instead, they need to be depreciated.

 As such, we have enabled an option to mark your expenses as capital expenses.
 The option to mark an expense as a capital expense allows you to select or deselect capital expenses when generating a report to create separate reports specifically for or excluding these non-deductible expenses.

 Marking an Expense as a Capital Expense

 Create a new expense and enter the expense details or edit an existing one.
 Scroll down and select yes for capital expense.

 Select the report you want.

 Select whether or not you want to include or exclude capital expenses.